will-0/brief-history-webapps/chapter-1-linux/IPC/README.md

 ### C implementation

 A call to `int pipe(int filedes[2])` instantiates two ***open*** file descriptors (the read and write ends, respectively).
+A read will generate an EOF response ONLY when all file descriptors (i.e. including an forked processes) close the file.

 ### Key points